 Ms. H.'s injuries were the direct result of the negligence of two corporate entities.
 Company A had been contracted by the City of Bradenton to perform renovations along 12th Street West.
 During the course of renovations, Company A had leased a sign from Company B. The sign had been neglected to the extent it was lying across the sidewalk of 6th Avenue West, in the vicinity of the 12th Street renovations, with its legs protruding across the sidewalk pointing toward the street.
 Ms. H had been walking along the very same sidewalk and tripped over the sign, thrusting her toward the concrete.
 She immediately suffered extreme pain in her right arm and wrist.
 Interestingly, Company A blamed Company B for the fall and Company B blamed Company A. Both corporations also saw fit to blame Ms. H. They argued the sign was plainly visible and it was Ms. H.'s fault for not seeing it.

 A rear-end motor vehicle collision took a toll on Mrs. M's health.
 In addition to a rotator cuff injury, Mrs. M. suffered both neck and jaw injuries.
-Ultimately, she underwent shoulder surgery and will likely require future jaw surgery.
+Ultimately, she underwent shoulder surgery and will likely require jaw surgery in the future.
 Unfortunately, Mrs. M's medical bills exceeded the at-fault driver's available coverage limits.
 Notwithstanding this, the insurance company still refused to pay.
-As such, she sought our assistance.
+As such, she sought the assistance of Heintz & Becker.

 Our law firm was able to find additional insurance for Mrs. M. through her own carrier.
 Since the at-fault driver did not have sufficient coverage, we checked to see whether Mrs. M. had "underinsured motorist coverage," through her own company.
-Mrs. M.'s company initially denied the claim, arguing that coverage had been rejected in writing.
-However, we were able to prove that the rejection was forged, and the company ultimately honored Mrs. M's claim.
+Mrs. M.'s company initially denied the claim, arguing that coverage had been rejected in writing; however, we were able to prove that the rejection was forged, and the company ultimately honored Mrs. M's claim.
 In addition, we took the at-fault driver to trial resulting in a verdict substantially in excess of her policy limits.
 The insurance company ultimately paid $387,280.37.
 Mrs. M.'s medical bills have been paid, and she now has the money to meet her future needs.
 The insurance carrier was even required to pay Ms. M.'s attorney fees.

 Mrs. W. was rear-ended on her way home from work.
 Approximately one year later she found herself on the surgeon's table undergoing an anterior cervical discectomy, due to neck injuries suffered in the collision.
 The wreck left Mrs. W. in dire financial straits.
 Having missed almost a full year of work, a decision was made to drop Mr. W's life insurance.
 The couple could not afford the premiums as a result of lost earnings.

-Auto Accident -- $325,000 Settlement for Lumbar Sprain/Strain
+Auto Accident -- $325,000 Settlement For Lumbar Sprain/Strain in Bradenton, FL

 Mr. O. was the victim of a rear-end collision.
 Almost immediately following the accident, he began to suffer low back pain.
 He was ultimately diagnosed as suffering from a lumbar sprain.
 After more than a year of treatment, Mr. O.'s pain was still unresolved.
-His injuries were permanent.
+His injuries are permanent.

 Aside from living with the pain, the accident had a tremendous effect on Mr. O.'s earning capacity.
 Mr. O. coached tennis, and worked with professionals.
 While his injury did not affect his tennis ability, his stamina was greatly reduced.
-As a result, Mr. O. was forced to turn down job offers to work with well known professionals.
+As a result, Mr. O. was forced to turn down job offers to work with well-known professionals.
 His lawyers concentrated their efforts in presenting a claim based primarily on Mr. O.'s economic loss.

-Initially, the liability carrier for the at-fault driver was only willing to offer $10,000.00 on the claim.
+Initially, the liability carrier for the at-fault driver was only willing to offer $10,000 on the claim.
 As such, it was determined that a lawsuit was necessary.
 Just prior to trial, a mediation session was scheduled.
-Faced with a powerful presentation regarding Mr. O.'s past and future economic losses, the insurance company ultimately agreed to pay $325,000.00 to settle the claim.
+Faced with a powerful presentation regarding Mr. O.'s past and future economic losses, the insurance company ultimately agreed to pay $325,000 to settle the claim.